fresconews/guides/branches.md

 ### Example

 > Say my new feature is adding the ability to post my gallery to Instagram.
-To start this out, I'll branch off of development and create a
+To start this out, I'll branch off of master and create a
-**feature branch** called `dev-instagram-post` and work off of that.
+**feature branch** called `master-instagram-post` and work off of that.
 When I'm finished building the feature I can test it independently on this branch or alternatively merge the feature branch into any other branch (dev, staging) and test it off of there.
 But because the feature has been made independent of other code in development I'm free to push it to production whenever it's ready.

 ## Bug Fixes & Hot Fixes